adyoussef/adyoussef.github.io/content/publication_ML_Physics/conference-paper2/index.md

 ---
-title: 'Towards data driven models of hadronization'
+title: '*Towards data driven models of hadronization'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here